numberplates/plateit-api-docs/fundamentals/suggested-integration.md

 ## Prerequisites

-You will need an API token with the following permissions:
+You will need a [CompanyAccessToken](/objects/company-access-token.md) with the following permissions:

 * `company_plates_read`
 * `company_products_read`